-The Level 3 Qualification in Health and Social Care will provide full time learners with the opportunity to enter employment in the Health and Social Care sector or progress to vocational qualifications such as BTEC Higher Nationals.
+The Level 3 Qualification in Health and Social Care will provide learners with the opportunity to enter employment in the Health and Social Care sector or progress to vocational qualifications such as BTEC Higher Nationals.

 The BTEC qualifications are designed to provide highly specialist, work-related qualifications in a range of vocational sectors.
 They give learners the knowledge, understanding and skills that they need to prepare for employment.
-The qualifications provide progression opportunities to higher education, degrees and professional development qualifications.pearson.com/en/subjects/health-and-social-care
+The qualifications provide progression opportunities to higher education, degrees and professional development.
+Due to the content and skills developed in this course many students have successfully undertaken degrees in nursing, paramedics etc after completing this course.